 About Me

-I am an astronomy Ph.D Candidate at The Ohio State University and a NSF Graduate Research Fellow.
-Currently, I am advised by three amazing scientist: Professor Ji Wang, Professor Wendy Panero, and Dr. Jessie Christiansen.
+I am a Sagan Fellow at Carnegie Institution for Science at EPL and Observatories.
+Previously, I was advised by three amazing scientist: Professor Ji Wang, Professor Wendy Panero, and Dr. Jessie Christiansen.
 I research a variety of topics related to planet formation and with planet interiors.
-Previously, I worked with Dr. Will Dawson on faint galaxy detection of highly sheared galaxies at Lawrence Livermore National Laboratory.
+In undergrad, I worked with Dr. Will Dawson on faint galaxy detection of highly sheared galaxies at Lawrence Livermore National Laboratory.

 Mini Bio